Chart Color Schemes

 Household Composition

-Koondoola has a typical household mix, with a fairly typical median household size
+Koondoola has a typical household mix, with a higher-than-average median household size

 Family households constitute 70.8% of all households, including 30.7% couples with children, 18.8% couples without children, and 18.9% single parent families.
-Non-family households make up the remaining 29.2%, with lone person households at 25.7% and group households comprising 3.1%.
-The median household size is 2.8 people, which aligns with the Greater Perth average.
+Non-family households account for the remaining 29.2%, with lone person households at 25.7% and group households comprising 3.1%.
+The median household size is 2.8 people, larger than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households